georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 You can edit the text file to change parameters or delete an entire move.

 Be careful not to remove part of a sequence.
 It is OK to remove the whole sequence including the sequence number and all parameters.
-It is OK to cut and paste a whole sequence and then change the parameters.
 The sequence number value is ignored but they must be there.
 The sequence is executed from top to bottom.